deplicator/GNUCash-Reports/readme.md

 ## Future
 The obvious feature to add is to use the Google Sheets API to make the spreadsheets.
 This first step is much easier than manually running reports in GNUCash and hand copying the results.
-Her is a short list of what needs updating or fixing.
+Here is a short list of what needs updating or fixing.

  * Better verbose output, particularly something that shows what dates the ParseData is working on.
    Also, flush stdout so the print out doesn't come all at once at the end.